chrisburr/gitlab-runner-api/CONTRIBUTING.md

 import requests
 import zipfile
 import io
-from gl_runner_api.testing import FakeGitlabAPI, API_ENDPOINT
+from gitlab_runner_api.testing import FakeGitlabAPI, API_ENDPOINT

 # Instead of using the context manager enter it manually
 # with FakeGitlabAPI(n_pending=10) as gitlab_api: